Skip to content

 return sorted(accessible_collections, key=lambda col: col["id"])

-get_authorisation(requested_col_ids, auth_roles, requested_action, requested_owner_id, user_login, owner_prefix=False)
+get_authorisation(requested_col_ids, auth_roles, requested_action, requested_owner_id, user_login, owner_prefix=False, raise_if_unauthorized=False)

 Check if the user is authorized to access collections.